What does teenage bullying look like?

 - Ask what you can do from home to support the school’s approach.

-- End the meeting with a plan for how the situation will be managed and a time for a follow-up meeting.
+- End the meeting with a plan for managing the situation and a time for a follow-up meeting.

 Your child might be embarrassed or think that you’re over-reacting by working with the school.
 But learning to treat others respectfully is an important aspect of your child’s social and emotional development.
 The best way to support your child is working with the school, even if it’s against your child’s wishes.

 Not all bullying behaviour is deliberate.
-Some young people bully others without realising the harm they’re causing.
+Some teenagers bully others without realising the harm they’re causing.
 Generally, this sort of bullying will stop when your child is shown that what they’re doing is wrong or hurtful.

 It’s great if your child sees that your social media posts are always kind and respectful too.